An asymptotic distribution theory for Eulerian recurrences with applications: Non-normal limit laws

-It is also possible to apply the complex-analytic approach to all cases we discuss here and quantify the convergence rates and even the asymptotic densities, but we omit this approach here for brevity and for the following reasons: first, the EGFs or OGFs of $P_n$ under \eqref{Pn-nn} are comparatively simpler than those in the situation of normal limit laws and the application of singularity analysis is straightforward; second, the method of moments does not rely on the availability of more tractable EGFs or OGFs and is more general, although the limit results are generally weaker and less easy to be further strengthened.
+It is also possible to apply the complex-analytic approach to all cases we discuss here and quantify the convergence rates and even the asymptotic densities, but we omit this approach here for brevity and for the following reasons: first, the EGFs or OGFs of $P_n$ under \eqref{Pn-nn} are comparatively simpler than those in the case of normal limit laws and the application of singularity analysis is straightforward; second, the method of moments does not rely on the availability of more tractable EGFs or OGFs and is completely elementary and to some extent more general, although the limit results are generally weaker and less easy to be further strengthened.